top of page

 6 ways to get media experience without an internship

-Spring is when many media students look to find placements and internships for the next year to gain valuable experience in the industry.
+Spring and suimmer is when many media students look to find placements and internships for the next year to gain valuable experience in the industry.
 It is crucial to get those 'air miles', as I call them, and learn how things are done in the industry.
 This process should get you to meet new people, develop new skills and gain insight into the way people produce content and target certain audiences.

 There are many great schemes that are run in ways that offer huge value.
 But finding these opportunities is one thing, getting on them is another.
 It is very competitive and it can seem like a huge brick wall in the way.
+What you should not do is think about paying for an 'internship' or equivalent or offer to work for free for longer than two weeks or a few hours a week.

 1 Find organisations you like the content of and contact them directly.
 Try and make a direct contact in editorial or production, where you'd like to work.
 Think about how you can contribute and offer remote assistance.
 You don't have to get into the office to make a contribution.
 Research the organisation and show that you have an understanding of what they do and what the audience is.